teegre/btspk/README.md

 ## INSTALLATION

-This program is available in the (Arch User Repository)[https://aur.archlinux.org/packages/btspk/].
+This program is available in the [Arch User Repository](https://aur.archlinux.org/packages/btspk/).

 Clone this repository `git clone https://gitlab.com/teegre/btspk.git` and: